Membership Guide

 What happens if something goes wrong during installation or over the useful life of the battery?

-Installation issues would be covered by the liability insurance of the contractor.
-If helpful, our licensed, bonded, insured and certified electrician contractor license through the Texas Department of Licensing & Regulation is #476697.
 Our hardware is UL certified & fire safety rated, adhering to the latest standards.
 We also have comprehensive general liability insurance to address any unforeseen incidents.
 In the unlikely event of a problem, we're prepared to handle it responsibly.
 Separately, Base is in charge of warranty & maintenance.

 Are there protections from Base raising its REP rates at renewal?

 Base has committed to always being at or below the 50th percentile of comparable retail plans every time we renew your plan.
-We're also incentivized to keep you as a customer since our income stream is tied to the number of years that the battery remains on your property.

-2. Home Photos
+2. Home Photos and Info

-3️.
-Enrollment
+3. Enrollment

 Retail Electricity Provider (REP) Enrollment

-You'll be able to choose what date to start your service with Base.
-Please choose the soonest date that works best for you, no need to wait for installation.
+You'll be able to choose your start date with Base.
+Please choose the soonest date that works for you, no need to wait for installation.
 Base will take care of the switch from your old provider - there is no action needed from you.

 REP Contract Details